anonymous-author-3/diffusion-compression/readme.md

 ```

 You must use the same config file to decompress an image as was used to compress it.
 Otherwise, the resulting reconstruction may be randomized.

+## Acknowledgements

+Thanks to https://github.com/danieleades/arithmetic-coding for the entropy coding library.